Vizzuality/marxan-cloud/docs/adr/0003_geo-feature-processing.md

 Handling `PATCH` requests would significantly increase implementation complexity with arguably little benefit.

+`POST` and `PUT` are considered equivalent when creating or updating a specification, and in practice `PUT` can _always_ be used since an empty specification is assumed to be linked to each scenario until a user-configured specification is actually submitted and linked to it.

 Processing a specification of the set of features for a scenario should be an idempotent operation; moreover, geoprocessing operations are only executed once a specification is marked as `created` (as a transition from the initial default